 Coxhoe is a now a reasonably thriving village.

 The village has a range of facilities including a primary school, doctors and dentists surgeries, a district leisure centre with associated play areas and football pitches.
 It has a good mix of shops largely located in the Front Street.
-These include bakers, a post office, butchers, a pet store, hardware store, gift and fashion shops and a chemists.
-There is a large furniture, carpets and domestic goods store and a large Co-operative store.
+These include bakers, a post office, butchers, a pet store, hardware store, gift and fashion shops and a chemists, as well as a large Co-operative store.
 Hot food take away shops and sit down cafes are in an abundance and satisfy any taste.

 Coxhoe has a range of pubs and clubs within and on the edge of the village.
 There is also a good range of hair dressers and a beauty salon.
-There are three churches within the village all located in Front Street.
-There are a range of other businesses including a local taxi company, a community care enterprise, a timber company, van sales and a number of garages.
+There are three churches within the village, all located in Front Street.
+There are a range of other businesses including a local taxi company, a community care enterprise, a timber company and a number of garages.

 Coxhoe has only limited industrial development.
 This includes a garden and patio company which makes paving stones and associated goods.